 The rankings are based on PPR scoring systems.
 I’ve included 2017 points per game and two-year points per game (where applicable).
-I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR drafts at Fantasy Football Calculator.
+I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR best ball drafts at DRAFT.
 A positive number means that I'm relatively high on the player while a negative number means – you guessed it – that I'm relatively low on the player.

 Below the rankings you'll find some discussion about a few players that jump out as particularly good or poor values heading into the spring.

 The position looks top-heavy heading into the 2018 season.
-The top 14 players (through Christian McCaffrey) look pretty dependable and then things get a little dicey in terms of guaranteed workload/role.
-Owners who want to lock up one of these 14 backs will have to use a pick in either the first or second round.
+The top 18 players (through Joe Mixon) look pretty dependable and then things get a little dicey in terms of guaranteed workload/role.

 |Rank||Name||Team||2017 PPG||2-YR PPG||DIFF|